SeldonIO/seldon-core/docs/crd/readme.md

  * A unique name
  * A PredictiveUnit graph that presents the tree of components to deploy.
  * One or more componentSpecs which describes the set of images for parts of your container graph that will be instigated as microservice containers.
 These containers will have been wrapped to work within the [internal API](../reference/internal-api.md).
 This component spec is a standard [PodTemplateSpec](https://kubernetes.io/docs/api-reference/extensions/v1beta1/definitions/#_v1_podtemplatespec).
-For complex grahs you can decide to use several componentSpecs so as to separate your components into separate Pods each with their own resource requirements.
+For complex graphs you can decide to use several componentSpecs so as to separate your components into separate Pods each with their own resource requirements.
      * If you leave the ports empty for each container they will be added automatically and matched to the ports in the graph specification.
 If you decide to specify the ports manually they should match the port specified for the matching component in the graph specification.
  * the number of replicas of this predictor to deploy